PRACTICE / TRAVEL CELLO

 there can be no absolute guarantee that the Prakticello will always be "carry-on."
 However, the instrument is less likely than a reg- ular cello to suffer damage if checked into the hold.

-The Cost: Price of the Prakticello remains at $1425 (plus shipping)
+The Cost: Price of the Prakticello is $1450 (plus shipping)

 There are many practice/travel cello owners in various parts of the world, including number of famous professionals and teachers such as Yo Yo Ma, Frans Helmerson, Heinrich Schiff, Irene Sharp, and Joel Krosnick Many of them have written to express their satisfaction with the instrument: